 The last theme addressed by Julien Bondia during the live tutorial was smash.
 Technical, tactical, what did he say?
 We summarize you.

 You were more than 4000 people to have taken a look at the tutorial proposed by Julien Bondia.
-A figure which shows us that you are always more passionate about the yellow ball and the padel technique.
-Topics that you suggest and that we are happy to discuss.
-Saturday we talked about the smash.
+A figure that shows us that you are always more passionate about the yellow ball and the technique of padel.
+Themes that you suggest and that we are happy to discuss.
+On Saturday we talked about the smash.
 What did he say?

 First of all, we talked about smash for a right-hander positioned on the left on the track or for a left-handed right on the track.
-These are generally the people who have the most possibilities and options with smash.
-Padel smashes are not not automatically powerful, they are above all formidable weapons in the preparation of points.
+These are usually the people who have the most options and options with the spike.
+The smashes at padel are not not automatically powerful, they are above all formidable weapons in the preparation of points.

 Before talking about “technique” proper, it is interesting to understand some basic elements.

-- Depending on the curve of your opponents' ball, you can make a smash or not.
-When a ball hits the bell, go ahead, otherwise make a bandja or simply put the ball back into play to avoid the error.
+- Depending on the curve of your opponents' ball, you may or may not smash.
+When a ball comes in a bell, go for it, if not, make a bandeja or simply put the ball back into play to avoid the error.